Showing all 5 results

 A Mongolian Yurt (ger) is a traditional portable dwelling of the nomadic Mongolians.
 Generally, Mongolian Yurt (ger) components consist of a wooden framework, a felt cover, and ropes.
 From various primitive dwellings to the modern ger with its delicate and unique ornaments, a complex system of aesthetic characteristics defines the Mongol ger-architecture, which has been passed on for generations.
-The size and design of the ger components, the structures outer and interior decorations and its furniture were developed to be comfortable as well as portable and light, allowing pastoral nomads to easily load it on their livestock to move to new pastures.
+The size and design of the ger components, the structures outer and interior decorations and its furniture were developed to be comfortable as well as portable and light.
+This allows pastoral nomads to easily load it on their livestock to move to new pastures.

 Every ornament that decorates the ger parts has its own meanings.
 Together they compose the unified symbolic meaning of togetherness or unity.
-Sudsan ugalz or vein patterns made with gold are inlaid in the ger parts and furniture.
-Gold sheet is used for making such an inlay on the objects.
+Vein patterns made with gold are inlaid in the ger parts and furniture.
+The gold sheet is used for making such an inlay on the objects.
 To make inlay, the gold sheet has to be soaked and dried in the air.
-Meanwhile, the background object is painted with dark red colour and varnished accordingly.
+Meanwhile, the background object is painted with dark red color and varnished accordingly.
 Then a traditional tool called tsoolgo is placed on the newly painted object and the gold sheet is attached with smooth stroking.
 After taking off the tsoolgo, the pattern is formed on the object.

 The spokes on the top of the örkh, the cover of the ger’s is a prototype of the crown (the circular piece with radial toono (crown).
 The toono is composed of a circle frame and auxiliary joints.
 There are various types of toono, including khorol toono and burgasan toono.
 Khorol toono has two frames, one big and one small, whereas a bögjin tsamkhraatai toono or toono with ring spokes has a structure resembling the crossings of three wooden sticks.
 The toono is categorized by how it is made, such as matmal (bended), zuimėl (compounded), and sarkhinag (comb-like).

 The wall of the yurt to be folded and moved.
 Depending on Mongolian Yurt(ger) is flexible, allowing it the number of its walls, the ger size can be different.
 In other words, Mongolians measure the Mongolian Yurt(ger) size by the size of its walls.
 The smallest ger has two walls.
 As the number of wall pieces increases so does the size of Mongolian Yurt(ger).
 Walls made of willow and other types of wood are joined with the use of narrow camel-hide things.
 The timber wall, in contrast, is joined like pieces of a puzzle.
 Because the khana represents the symbolic meaning of prosperity itself, it is not decorated with any ornaments.